data-science-with-r/data-visualization-transformation-project/README.md

 ## Before you start

+Please complete the following steps before getting started if you have not downloaded and configured Git.

 ### Download Git

 Note, if you are on Windows or Linux, you will need to install Git.
 If you do not have git installed, please do so: